Peter-Easton/GrapheneOS-Knowledge/For Maintainers/Setting-Up-Your-Host.md

 This section's only going to cover what you'd need to do to start building.
 Learning to build the operating system is a fundamental (non-optional) step towards becoming a maintainer, and that's huge.

 ## Installing Arch
 There's only one architecture, and two recommended Linux distributions for building GrapheneOS: Debian 10 Buster, and Arch, both on the x86_64 processor.
 Building on MacOS and Windows currently isn't supported.
 The GrapheneOS project recommends Arch for its practice of using as few modifications to software provided to it from its upstream providers and remaining current with upstream.
-THis causes fewer headaches in the long run.
+This causes fewer headaches in the long run.

 Installing Arch requires some working knowledge of the commandline to first enter a virtual Live environment with a command shell, set up the disks, networking, download the packages via `pacstrap` and choose items to install.
 This requires some familiarity with the commandline.
 The process is extensively documented on the Arch Wiki, and so won't be repeated here, with a few additional hints.